-Through the Modern Seamless Border Clearance initiative, the Department of Agriculture, Water and the Environment has established itself as the world leader in biosecurity innovation and in streamlining border clearance.
+Through the Modern Seamless Border Clearance initiative, the department has established itself as the world leader in biosecurity innovation and in streamlining border clearance.

 Australia is undertaking a ground-breaking trial using 3D x-ray technology in a biosecurity environment.
 The department was the first biosecurity agency in the world to deploy 3D x-ray capability in the airport environment.
 Under this project the department has also developed and deployed the world’s first algorithm to automatically detect biosecurity risk material.